Dick Wildung: Green Bay

-Wildung was selected in the first round of the 1943 NFL draft by the Green Bay Packers, but his pro football debut was delayed until his discharge from the Navy.
+Wildung was selected eighth overall in the first round of the 1943 NFL draft by the Green Bay Packers, but his pro football debut was delayed until his discharge from the Navy.
 He was one of several players, along with Bruce Smith, Ray Frankowski, Urban Odson, and Merv Pregulman, who served in the military before resuming their football careers with the Packers.

 Wildung signed a contract with the Packers in May 1946.
 He was the Packers' starting left guard in 1946 and 1947 and the starting left tackle from 1948 to 1951 and in 1953.
 He appeared in a total of 81 NFL games, 73 of them as a starter.
 He was selected as an All-NFL player in 1947 and 1949 and played in the Pro Bowl following the 1951 season.
 He was described as a "tough-as-nails tackle" who missed only two games in seven seasons" and played on both offense and defense at a time when "two-way linemen ... were becoming a dying breed."

 Wildung played for the Packers during a period of decline, compiling records of 2–10 in 1949 and 3–9 in 1948, 1950, and 1951.
 He later recalled that coach Curly Lambeau was out of touch with the direction of pro football: "The game kind of passed Curly by."

 Wildung missed the 1952 season.
 During the off-season, he ran a hardware, appliance, and plumbing business in Redwood Falls, Minnesota, in partnership with his brother-in-law.
 His brother-in-law died in July 1952.
 Wildung was unable to find a manager and remained in Redwood Falls to manage the business.

 Wildung announced his retirement from football in July 1954, indicating his intention to work full time at his hardware store in Redwood Falls, Minnesota.

-Later years
+Later life

 After retiring from football, Wildung led a "humble" life operating a hardware store.
 In 1957, Wildung was inducted into the College Football Hall of Fame.
 In 1973 he was inducted into the Green Bay Packers Hall of Fame.